 Many displays can be created by manipulating the top cable and vertical strings into different positions.
 Curtain lights are also an excellent way to decorate deciduous trees – with the top cable curled in the crown of the tree, the strings can be led up different branches.

 Net Lights are a speedy and sometimes budget-friendly solution is to use .
 Available in 2m x 3m sections, this style can simply be draped over bushes and garden foliage to create an eye catching display.

 These can also be used to turn a dull wall or hedge into an atmosphere creating backdrop to an event or special occasion.

 Icicle Lights, a Christmas best seller.
 The name says it all, lights that look like dripping icicles.
 Normally available in 4-6m wide sections with vertical drops of varying lengths to represent icicles these are hugely popular at Christmas time but of course can be used all year round.

 LED styles tend to be connectable, and hung from guttering outside or stairwells inside they can produce fantastic results in a very short space of time.

 Many of the LED systems you can find will be fully connectable allowing for greater flexibility in installation.
-Extension cables, splitters, timers, RCD's and flashing units can be used in numerous ways to achieve your desired outcome.
-We think Boots did a pretty good job when they used our lights for a recent Christmas advertising campaign!
+Extension cables, splitters, timers, RCD’s and flashing units can be used in numerous ways to achieve your desired outcome.
+We think Boots did a pretty good job when they used our lights for their 2011 Christmas advertising campaign!

 Eye Catching Effects